Dominic O'Sullivan: Academic career

 O'Sullivan currently works at Charles Sturt University where he is a professor of political science.
-O'Sullivan is also an adjunct professor in the Center for Maori Health at AUT University.
+O'Sullivan is also an adjunct professor in the Centre for Māori Health at AUT University.
 Prior to his work at Charles Sturt University, he was a senior teacher and research fellow at the University of Waikato where he completed his PhD titled Faith, politics and reconciliation: the Roman Catholic Church, New Zealand Maori and indigenous Australians.
 O’Sullivan graduated from Rosmini College, Auckland in 1988.

 O'Sullivan's primary area of interest is the politics relating to indigenous peoples.